jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-4-sliceheader-literal.md

 about the impact.
 Imagine a server application written in Go.
 It handles incoming requests, does some internal calculations and creates an output that is sent back to the client.
 Of course the application holds some private state, imagine credentials to the database backend or private key data for example.
 Let's also say that there are 1,000 requests coming in each second.
-That number of requests is not low, but also not extremely high.
+That number of requests is not low, but still in reach of big applications.

 Let's ignore the case of crashing the program for now, since for this threat model assessment we can just assume that if the server application crashes, some daemon supervisor will just restart it.
 We can think of the loop in the exploit